Hydrat-Agency/Grogu-CMS/README.md

 }
 ```

-The Blueprint is where the model configuration will happen.
+The Blueprint is where the content-related configuration will happen.
 You can generate this file automatically by adding the `--blueprint` option to the `make:cms-model` command, or using the `make:cms-blueprint` command :

 ```bash
 php artisan make:cms-blueprint PageBlueprint